California Automobile Museum, United States of America - Things to Do in California Automobile Museum

 Top Things to Do in California Automobile Museum

-Booking Tip: General admission is around $12-15 for adults with discounts for seniors, students, and children.
-Visit during weekdays for smaller crowds and better photo opportunities.
-Check their website for special events and rotating exhibits that might interest you.
+Booking Tip: General admission costs around $10-15 for adults with discounts for seniors and children.
+Visit on weekdays for smaller crowds and consider timing your visit with special events or car shows.
+Check their website for rotating exhibits and seasonal displays that might align with your interests.

 Getting There